 Neurobiological processes are emphasized in the study of advanced psychopharmacological treatment of psychiatric symptoms and disorders.
 Medication selection, dosage and monitoring in the psychopharmacological treatment of individuals is covered including prescriptive issues associated with ethnicity and age.
-Prerequisite: Admission to PMHNP certificate or DNP-PMHNP program, NU 826 (may be taken concurrently) and NU 822 or equivalent transfer course.
+Prerequisite: Admission to PMHNP certificate, NU 827 (may be taken concurrently) and NU 822 or equivalent transfer course.